In PhD, data collection is a matter of great scrutiny. You need to have a clear perception of the primary and secondary data sources.

 However, for a PhD, the relevance of the secondary data must get justified to the research objectives.
 As such justification fails and the research gaps start emerging; the researcher must consider crude or primary data for the research.

 This question must be asked to oneself repetitively as it will lead the researcher to the next level.
 Based on the purpose and the aim derived from this question, the research needs to construct the questionnaire or the interview questions for the sampled sources.
 This is a very crucial phase as all the questions must address the purpose of the research and at the same time must meet the attained research gaps.
-Failure to the same can lead your research to rejection.
+Failure to do so can lead your research to rejection.
 Thus, stay very closely knitted to the research objectives or hypotheses and the research while constructing the questions for the participants or the primary data sources.

 The crucial demand for the specification is mandatory only in the case of the primary data collection process.
 In the case of secondary data, the information are tailored to address the selected topic.
 Though there will be gaps, yet the research needs to consider only those aspects that can meet the research aim and objectives.